 Then the worst winter in Minnesota history happened (or at least it felt like it.)
 One day I checked the temperature and Antarctica was actually warmer.

-How much more could we do with our lives.
+How much more could we do with our lives?
 We started dreaming about where we could go instead of what we could have.
 I dreamed of less mess.
-Less rooms for my kids to trash….we wanted to be as minimalist as we could.
+Fewer rooms for my kids to trash….we wanted to be as minimalist as we could.